asmartpersonwhoissmart2024/asmartpersonwhoissmart2024/README.md

 👋 Hi, I’m @asmartpersonwhoissmart2024
 👀 I’m interested in coding games and projects.
-🌱 I’m currently learning HTML, JAVASCRIPT, CSS, ETC.
+🌱 I’m currently learning HTML, JAVASCRIPT, CSS, PYTHON, ETC.
 💞️ I’m looking to collaborate on some very big projects.
 📫 You can reach me by following me and messaging or if you play Roblox, my username is TheBabydksjdnfn (I know that username is ridiculous) and just friend request me, I will receive it, and text you back and forth.
 That simple.
 You may also use Discord to contact me.
 My username is ishanb_26545.
 THE END.